madhatter/nostalgix.org/_posts/2012-03-19-the-apple-days-are-over.markdown

 While working in my frist job I got some hardware upgrades over the years.
 The Powerbook Pismo was very slow with newer versions of Mac OS X, so I got the latest and fastest iBook.
 Which I really enjoyed: it was really fast (at that time) and the 12" version was very handy but still useable.[^6] When the iBook died I got a MacBook Pro.
-One of those than still looked like the late Powerbooks.
+One of those that still looked like the late Powerbooks.
 I had left the Power-PC behind me finally.
 And besides the benefits of being able to run virtual machines on my new hardware, I now was able to watch videos on YouTube, too.

 When I left the job I had to give the MacBook back.
-In the last 5 years I really got familiar with the operating system and even though there were never the great console tools available out of the box, most of the applications available for the Mac had evolved to be not so dramatically feature-less like a few years ago.
+In the last 5 years I really got familiar with the operating system and even though there were not all the great console tools available out of the box, most of the applications available for the Mac had evolved to be not so dramatically feature-less like a few years ago.
 And I did not really work on the MacBook at that time anymore.
 The last year in that job I worked at customer sides, so I often had to use their hardware or I just needed the Terminal application of OS X to get to work.